60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Detection Pipeline

-All of these candidates are interesting objects worthy of further investigation.
-However we divided our sample into candidates with peaks during the survey ($t_0 + t_E < 59243$) and those candidates with peaks after the survey was completed ($t_0 + t_E \geq 59243$).
-These sub-samples of 6,929 and 1,690 candidates respectively serve two different purposes.
+All of the level 4.5 candidates are interesting objects worthy of further investigation.
+We divided our sample into candidates with peaks during the survey ($t_0 + t_E \leq 59243$) and ongoing candidates with peaks after the survey was completed ($t_0 + t_E > 59243$).
+These sub-samples of 3,938 peaked and 1,558 ongoing candidates respectively serve two different purposes.
 Calculating the statistical properties of microlensing candidates within ZTF data requires a clean sample of completed events.
-We therefore sought to further remove contaminants from the 6,929 candidates that had peaked within the survey.
-The 1,690 candidates that had yet to peak need to be further monitored while they are rising in brightness until they reach their peak amplification.
+We therefore sought to further remove contaminants from the 3,938 candidates that had peaked within the survey (see Section \ref{sec: level 5}).
+The 1,558 candidates that had yet to peak need to be further monitored while they are rising in brightness until they reach their peak amplification.
 At this point they could be fit with a microlensing model to determine whether they are good events and perhaps even black hole candidates worthy of astrometric followup.

-Each of the 6,929 completed candidates was successfully fit with a nested Bayesian sampler to a point-source point-lens microlensing model with annual parallax locked to the sky location of the candidate.
-We perform this more sophisticated fit to obtain error bars on our microlensing parameter measurements.
-Gaussian processes were also included in the fitter to model correlated instrument noise using the procedure outlined in \citet{golovich2020reanalysis}.
-This fitter fit the three most observed objects within the candidate with at least 20 nights of data to the same model simultaneously.
-This model had five parameters shared by all lightcurves ($t_0, t_E, u_0, \pi_\text{E,E}, \pi_\text{E,N}$), two photometric parameters fit for each lightcurve ($m_\text{base}, b_\text{sff}$), and four Gaussian process parameters for each lightcurve ($\sigma, \rho, \omega_0, S_0$).
-Therefore each candidate was fit with either 11, 15 or 19 parameters if it contained 1, 2 or 3 objects with at least 20 nights of data.
-The median time to complete each of these fits (parallelized across 8 compute cores) was 82,575 and 3,515 seconds for 1, 2 or 3 lightcurves respectively.